wilcoxadvisors/CodeShare2/Instructions.md

 * **Phase 2 (Guided Setup Flow):** COMPLETED.
 The 3-step "Add Client" modal flow (`SetupStepper.tsx` + Cards) accessed via `Dashboard.tsx` is now stable.
     * **Update:** All critical setup flow bugs have been fixed (Checkpoints through `f0cc5d4f`), including state management, navigation, and database persistence issues.
 * **Phase 3 (Core Accounting Features):** IN PROGRESS.
 Focus has shifted to implementing the Chart of Accounts with client-specific organization and hierarchical structure.
     * **Current Update:** Chart of Accounts implementation is complete, including backend and frontend hierarchy management, import/export functionality (CSV and Excel), and data integrity protections for parent-child relationships.
 Fixed a key issue where parent accounts with child accounts were being properly marked inactive instead of deleted during imports.
+Enhanced the import workflow by simplifying the UI, removing unnecessary options, and fixing cancel button functionality to ensure smoother import operations.
+Improved case-insensitive matching of account codes during imports to correctly identify missing and modified accounts.

 ## 4. Overall Project Roadmap & Agent Tasks (Prioritized)